Current U.S. Student

 Letter required at deadline

-All American students to Denmark need a letter of affiliation from a Danish host institution regardless of their level of education.
-Sample letters (available here in three versions: one for non-degree seeking Master’s studentsone for degree-seeking Master’s students, one for guest PhD students) must be filled out by the Danish institution and must accompany the Fulbright application, otherwise it cannot be considered for a Fulbright grant.
-The admission category in this letter must be identical to the one in the Fulbright application and the residence permit.
+Applications to Denmark must include a letter of affiliation from a Danish university clearly stating that the grant proposal content is of interest and will give access to a Danish residence permit through the university.
+Sample letters (available here in three versions: one for non-degree seeking Master’s studentsone for degree-seeking Master’s studentsone for guest PhD students) must be filled out by the Danish institution and must accompany the Fulbright application.
+The student category in this letter must be identical to the one in the Fulbright application.

 Affiliation Fees/Tuition